Film production insurance. Not something most of us think about when we think about Hollywood.

 But film insurance and coverage is a crucial part of the business that makes movies happen.
 In fact, it’s one of the smartest things to include on a film project, especially if you have a lot of different elements involved.

-Unfortunately, not many filmmakers get the insurance coverage they need.
+Unfortunately, not many filmmakers or film producers get the insurance coverage they need.
 And some don’t even realize what film insurance is.

 If you’re in one of these two boats, rest assured.
 Below, you can find a general guide to all of the information you need to know about film production insurance.